top of page

 Marona turned a stony face back to the window.

 Lauden knew his mother was angry with him for disregarding her instructions so easily, but it was his way of coping with the heavy stress heaped upon him in the past few days.
-They had just managed to obtain the ring and send for the prince of Fae; he hadn't had time think beyond that.
+They had just managed to obtain the ring and send for the prince of Fae; he hadn't had time to think beyond that.

 In the distance, a wolf howled and, after a few beats, another answered, as though reminding the prince that he was doing this for his people.